yaogara/yaogara-ark/content/plants/calea-zacatechichi.md

 ## Ethnobotanical Context
 Traditional uses:
 In Chontal ethnomedicine, Calea zacatechichi is a sacred oneirogenic plant administered to elicit “clarifying dreams” that are actively interpreted for guidance, diagnostic insight, and prognostication in healing (Duke 2008; Torres 2012).
 Ritual specialists (curanderos/curanderas) may employ it during illness evaluation, seeking dream imagery that intimates etiologies or therapeutic courses.
 Ritual practice frequently situates ingestion in a quiet, ritually prepared sleep space, sometimes accompanied by prayer, fasting, or purification, to promote receptivity and minimize interference from mundane concerns (Torres 2012).
-The plant’s teacherly status in this context parallels, in function if not pharmacology, other culturally esteemed visionary allies within the Americas, albeit oriented toward dreamwork rather than the overtly visionary states associated with preparations such as [[Banisteriopsis caapi]].
+The plant’s teacherly status in this context parallels, in function if not pharmacology, other culturally esteemed visionary allies within the Americas, albeit oriented toward dreamwork rather than the overtly visionary states associated with preparations such as [[plants/banisteriopsis-caapi]].

 Modes of meaning-making emphasize:
 - Heightened dream recall and vividness.